Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/mitigation.md

   the party.
   - If you have a WAR, then both tanks will be able to use all their personal cooldowns to mitigate *Solar Ray* without additional help.
-  - If you do *not* have a WAR, then the tanks will need to alternate between who uses their 30%.
-The tank that does not will need *Reprisal* and two other 10% mitigations from the healers and/or D4 to survive.
+  - If you do *not* have a WAR, then the tanks will need to alternate who uses their 3rd vs 30% mitigations (MT uses 3rd first, ST uses 30% first).
+The tank that does not use their 30% mitigation will need *Reprisal* and two other 10% mitigations from the healers and/or D4 to survive.
 - Each Run Dynamis needs both tank 90s, H2 30s, D3's party mitigation,
   *Reprisal*, *Feint*, and shields to survive.
   - It is expected that all tanks + D3 use their 90s mitigations when the